 Every second Saturday of the month, Bartow hosts the Bartow Antique Fair.
-A group of locals displays their antiques & collectibles on tables along Main Street Bartow.
+A group of locals displays their antiques & collectibles on tables along with Main Street Bartow.
 We were lucky enough to be there to participate.
 Most importantly, there is something tremendously nostalgic about walking historic Main Street Bartow while the locals offer their treasures up for sale.
 If you are a collector of any sort, you’ll want to check this out.

 Many stores weave through the Main Street Bartow district, but a few stand out.
 Visiting Bartow is worth it for these stores alone:

 Prepare to indulge and splurge.
 Walking in here, Leah and I knew we’d be spending some cash.
 The smell alone will entice you, but once you start to comb through the vast collection, you will be in trouble!

 As a family-owned company, Rafa Natural offers locally crafted, natural, vegan, and organic skincare and bath and body lines of products.
 Are you looking for a bath bomb or a bar of soap?
 Overwhelming options await.
 In the market for natural and affordable skincare?
 Check.
 And, affordable is an understatement.

 We bought all kinds of goodies from the eye cream, the face scrub, the body scrub, soaps, and serums.
 Check out their website to see the pricing.
 You can’t beat the pricing.
 I’m halfway through my Aha Facial scrub that I love, and I will be getting more.
 The lemon sugar body scrub is unlike others, it lathers into a creamy yet abrasive texture, and it’s not oily.
 I only bought the sample of the scrub, which was a mistake.
 As a result, I will be ordering more of the lemon sugar body scrub.